dwmkerr/app-icon/README.md

 ## Usage

 Add an icon (ideally at least 192x192 pixels) named `icon.png` to your project root.
-Then run:
+To automatically generate icons of all sizes for all app projects in the same folder, run:

 ```bash
 app-icon generate